-- Preparing preliminary cost estimate based on spreadsheet from EOR, - Approving reimbursement invoices associated with the acquisition of ROW on a 100% TIA, or projects blended with state funds, for compliance with TIA legislation, and - Auditing as necessary.
+- Preparing preliminary cost estimate based on spreadsheet from EOR. - Approving ROW Plans and cost estimates, - Preparing detailed ROW cost estimate when using for NFS (refer to 11.5), - Approving reimbursement invoices associated with the acquisition of ROW on a 100% TIA, or projects blended with state funds, for compliance with TIA legislation, and - Auditing as necessary.